-Every person having an office, factory, workshop, branch, warehouse, or other place of business, including banks, schools, hospitals, nonprofits and trade associations, located in the city or outside the city, who, during any tax year, performs work or renders services in whole or in part in the city and has not previously registered, is required to register with the city within 15 days by providing its name, address and any other information the city may require.
+Every person having an office, factory, workshop, branch, warehouse, or other place of business, including banks, schools, hospitals, non-profits, and trade associations, located in the city or outside the city, who, during any tax year, performs work or renders services in whole or in part in the city and has not previously registered with the city's Treasurer, is required to register with the Treasurer within 15 days.
+The person should provide its name, address and any other information as the city may require.